 The work of landscape architect Steve Martino, FASLA, derives its interest and relevance from a simple notion: the desert landscape should be celebrated, not ignored.
-This notion is expertly manifested in the 21 gardens featured in the new book Desert Gardens of Steve Martino, edited by Caren Yglesias, Affil.
-ASLA, and photographed by Steve Gunther.
+This notion is expertly manifested in the 21 gardens featured in the new book Desert Gardens of Steve Martino by Caren Yglesias, Affil.
+ASLA, an author and landscape architecture educator, and photographed by Steve Gunther.

 Gunther’s photographs give great insight into how a desert garden can not only be robust but even lush.
 It’s Martino’s brisk and charming introduction, however, that provides the book’s greatest insight into the catalogued projects.

 Martino came to landscape by way of architecture, which he studied at Arizona State University in the 1960s.
 It was through this education that Martino says he experienced a set of epiphanies.